-The 'Preset count' is the value at which your totalizer will start counting from - the value applied when the totalizer is reset.
+The Preset count is the value at which the totalizer starts counting from - the value applied when the totalizer is reset.

-The 'Predetermined count' is the value the totalizer counts to - the value the totalizer stops counting or wraps.
+The Predetermined count is the value the totalizer counts to - the value at which the totalizer stops counting or wraps.

-The 'Intermediate count' is a value in the midrange of the full scale count span that is used as an internal digital source within the recorder.
+The Intermediate count is a value in the midrange of the full scale count span that is used as an internal digital source within the recorder.